When can a puppy go outside?

 Before your pup is fully vaccinated the most important thing is to keep them safe.

-A new puppy doesn’t mean an end to your social life and you may need to visit family and friends in their homes or out in public.
-If your puppy hasn’t been fully vaccinated, you can pop your pup inside a small crate or carrier to protect them.
+A new puppy doesn’t mean an end to your social life and, of course, you may need to visit family and friends in their homes or out in public.
+If your puppy hasn’t yet been fully vaccinated, you can pop your pup inside a small crate or carrier to protect them.

-For many new puppy owners, a garden is often the first introduction to the outside world and a place where they can begin toilet training.
+For many new puppy owners, a garden often serves as a first introduction to the outside world and a place where puppies can exercise and toilet train before or just after vaccination.

 If you live in a flat, it’s best to avoid any communal area until your puppy has had their second vaccination.
-And for toilet training, you can always use puppy pads indoors until they’re ready to go outside.
+And for toilet training, you can always use puppy pads indoors until your pup is ready to go outside.

 This is the moment both you and your pup have been waiting for!
-You can finally start exploring the world and creating memories together.
+Your puppy has had its second round of vaccinations and you can finally start exploring the world and creating memories together.

 Sarah says: “One to two weeks following the final injection is normally enough before you can let your puppy outside.”